 A few of the last mile problems faced by furniture businesses include:

 Top Last Mile Delivery Challenges for Furniture Delivery Companies

 - Size and weight.
 Furniture can be heavy and oversized.
 This means there are times when more than one person will be needed to make the delivery.
 A vehicle that can carry the weight and fit the size of the product is also needed.
 And, don’t forget equipment that may be required to safely move the product from the vehicle into the customer’s home.

 - Timing.
 Customers purchasing furniture are excited and often want to get it in their home as quickly as possible.
 And because of the product, they often need to be home at the time of delivery adding an additional timing element into the delivery.

 - Planning.
 Some furniture businesses also offer in-home set-up.
 The set up will add additional time to the delivery and must be considered when planning additional deliveries.

-To succeed in last mile delivery, furniture businesses need to follow these tips:
+To succeed in last mile delivery, furniture businesses can consider these tips:

 - Understand what products you will deliver.
-Know what your heaviest product is and the dimensions of the biggest.
-But also take a look to see if those items are delivered frequently enough to justify a larger vehicle, or if you can get away with something smaller, renting a truck or van when needed for those larger items.
+Know what your heaviest product is and the dimensions of the biggest piece.
+But also take a look to see if those items are delivered frequently enough to justify a larger vehicle, or if you can get away with something smaller or renting a truck or van when needed for those larger items.

 - Use the right tools.
 Make sure your drivers have the tools they need to safely load and unload the furniture, as well as assemble it if required.
 Reducing time spent returning to the office saves on fuel and keeps your deliveries quick and efficient.